plainsane/homebridge-unifi-kids-cry/README.md

   "base":"<the url to your unifi controller", "username": "<an admin user name>",
   "password": "<duh>",
-  "refreshInterval": "<seconds to requery for state changes>" "site": "<the uuid of the site or 'default'>", "devices": [
+  "refreshInterval": "<seconds to requery for state changes, remove if you dont want automatic polling>" "site": "<the uuid of the site or 'default'>", "devices": [
     {
+      "name": "<initial name in homekit>",
-      "name": "<currently not impleted but required, sorry>", "mac": "00:00:00:00:00:00"
+      "mac": "00:00:00:00:00:00"
     }
   ]